 - Pinch sea salt

-Once it's well mixed and heated through stir in the fresh coriander and nutritional yeast if using.
-Season with a pinch of salt and serve with toast.
+- Once it's well mixed and heated through stir in the fresh coriander, nutritional yeast and kala namak if using.

 - Taste and season with salt if needed (if you've used kala namak you may not need more salt).